vosjo/nnaps/docs/userguide/mesa_2h5.rst

 .. option:: profile_pattern (str)

     The pattern of the profiles to include.
-Will only be used when profile_files is empty or not included.
+Will only be used when :option:`profile_files` is empty or not included.